GSA/digitalgov.gov/content/news/2024/12/2024-12-23-designing-a-multilingual-future.md

 “Machine translation is great, but if you are in any type of real, human communication, it’s not done by algorithms,” Laura said.
 “Your tone is different, choice of words is different.
 When we communicate from a government perspective, we have an audience, so we write for that audience.”

+{{< quote-block text="Machine translation is great, but if you are in any type of real, human communication, it’s not done by algorithms.
+Your tone is different, choice of words is different.
+When we communicate from a government perspective, we have an audience, so we write for that audience." cite="Laura Godfrey" >}}

 Laura humbly credits her colleagues for her knowledge and insights.
 She acknowledges that leadership involves bringing a team together, and she also recognizes the valuable contributions of the many multilingual experts in the government who deeply understand the languages and cultures they serve.

 “I don’t consider myself an expert,” Laura said.
 “I learn every day.
 I came into this space 20 years ago, and I was prepared to learn from my colleagues who were all very knowledgeable.
 This space — the multilingual government community — is full of very qualified people, people who know the language and who they are writing for.”